-As I look at the events playing out in Ferguson, Missouri I appreciate the wisdom my uncle Rev Dr Martin Luther King Jr. From his first leadership of a Civil/Human Rights demonstration, the Montgomery, Alabama bus boycott, he coordinated training sessions for protesters to assure that the focus would remain on the issue at hand.
+As I look at the events playing out in Ferguson, Missouri I appreciate the wisdom of Rev Dr Martin Luther King Jr. From his first leadership of a Civil/Human Rights demonstration, the Montgomery, Alabama bus boycott, he coordinated non-violence training sessions for protesters to assure that the focus would remain on the issue at hand.

 These sessions were required for all protesters prior to their participation in the demonstrations.
-The sessions allowed protesters the opportunity to learn how to properly demonstrate non-violently.
+The sessions allowed protesters the opportunity to learn how to properly demonstrate using non-violence.
 Protesters were placed in staged situations similar to what they would experience in performing acts of civil disobedience.

 Training sessions and rally’s crucial to success

-They literally were instructed how to act and respond to any scenario that might occur during the demonstration.
+They literally were instructed how to act and respond with non-violence to any scenario that might occur during the demonstration.
 This accomplished the goal of weeding out those that were not temperamentally best to non-violently protest.
-It also served as an opportunity to expose and educate people about the principles and practices of non-violent resistance.
+It not only served as an opportunity to educate people about the practices of non-violent resistance, but also about the principles of non-violence.

 Aside from teaching people the proper way to protest there was another crucial element of the process that served as a pressure reliever.
 That pressure reliever were the nightly rallies held between the actual demonstrations.
 These rally’s were a time when information about strategy and tactics were discussed.
 They also served as a vehicle for people to vent their frustrations.
-Venting their frustrations assured that by the time demonstrations occurred protesters were able to stay focused on conducting non-violent demonstrations.
+Venting their frustrations assured that by the time demonstrations occurred protesters were able to stay focused on conducting demonstrations in the spirit of non-violence.

 Instead of Ferguson protesters gathering loosely in the streets at night, they would be in a church or meeting hall preparing for non-violent demonstrations the next day.
 The Student Non-Violent Coordinating Committee embraced the practice of training students how to non-violently protest.
 They successfully carried out non-violent sit-ins at department store lunch counters and their infamous bus rides throughout the segregated south.